spatie/laravel-dashboard/docs/adding-tiles/velo.md

 weight: 7
 ---

-This tile can used on the [Laravel Dashboard](https://github.com/spatie/laravel-dashboard) to display the status of Velo, the Antwerp bike sharing system
+This tile displays the status of [Velo](https://www.velo-antwerpen.be/en), the Antwerp bike sharing system.

 ![screenshot](TODO: add link)